LEGIT-GENIUS/MEXICO-TOY-SALES-PROJECT/README.md

 **3. Are sales being lost with out-of-stock products at certain locations?**

 **4. How much money is tied up in inventory at the toy stores?
 How long will it last?**

+# TOOLS APPLIED IN THE PROCESS OF THE ANALYSIS
+1. Microsoft Excel
+2. PowerBI